-Meanwhile.
-Schartauanism, founded by Henric Schartau, a Pietistic priest who emphasized salvation through the "order of grace," gained traction in southwestern Sweden, Although it emphasized a Christian life and personal relationship with God outside the ELC, sermons were often strict and followed the word of the established doctrine.
-In northern Sweden, Lars Levi Laestadius, a Swedish preacher of Sámi decent, founded the Laestadian Movement, which granted absolution (release from auilt for one's sins) through confession.
-During the mid-late-19th century. revivalist movements gave way to frikyrkor (free churches - Christian denominations independent of the Church ٥f Sweden) that expanded tolerance οf Protestant denominations outside of Lutheranism.
+Meanwhile, Schartauanism, founded by Henric Schartau, a Pietistic priest who emphasized salvation through the "order of grace," gained traction in southwestern Sweden, Although it emphasized a Christian life and personal relationship with God outside the ELC, sermons were often strict and followed the word of the established doctrine.
+In northern Sweden, Lars Levi Laestadius, a Swedish preacher of Sámi decent, founded the Laestadian Movement, which granted absolution (release from guilt for one's sins) through confession.
+During the mid-late-19th century, revivalist movements gave way to frikyrkor (free churches - Christian denominations independent of the Church expanded tolerance of Sweden) that of Protestant denominations outside of Lutheranism.
 In 1860, Lutheran Swedish citizens legally gained the right to convert to other state-recognized Christian churches, though full religious freedoms would not materialize until the end of the 20th century.